-This course will present overviews of the roots of artificial intelligence, predicate calculus, search techniques, knowledge representation, knowledge-based problem-solving, the complexity of natural language, and machine learning.
+This course will present overviews of the roots of artificial intelligence, predicate calculus, search techniques, knowledge representation, knowledge-based problem-solving, the complexity of natural language and machine learning.
 In addition to other assignments, students will be required to complete projects using languages and techniques which will be introduced during the course.
-Prerequisites: CS 170 and CS 221.
+Offered on an irregular basis.
+Prerequisite: CS 221.
 Three credits.